PLEASE NOTE: Australian Federal Police Investigations was created on 6 May 2017 and is a work in progress. Last edited July 2019.

 “Mr Fraser’s request follows the release of a damning government report this week which criticised Telecom for recording conversations without customer permission.

 “Mr Fraser said Mr Alan Smith, of the Cape Bridgewater Holiday Camp near Portland, phoned him early last year seeking advice on a long-running dispute with Telecom which Mr Fraser could not help.”
-(See Senate Evidence File No/53)
+(See Our Saga File No 2)

 Who within the Telstra Corporation thought it was important to note that I had telephoned Malcolm Fraser?
 Is my conversation with the former prime minister on one of the nine audio tapes AUSTEL provided to the Australian Federal Police, but refused to supply copies to the COT cases?
 I was, at no time, suspected of committing a crime or being a possible risk to Australia’s national security.